-Students from Child activity during the c and Family Studies show herry blossom season to l off their artwork, earn more about Japa wearing kimonos, as p nese culture. part of an annual learning
+Students from Child and Family Studies show off their artwork, wearing kimonos, as part of an annual learning activity during the cherry blossom season to learn more about Japanese culture.

 A shortened version of the nostalgic traditional Japanese Dance "Fuji Musume" (Wisteria Maiden) was performed.